cryptobike07/datagram/README.md

 ```

 🧪 How to Use the Script

-Commands and	What it Does.
+---

-Starts the node (prompts for API key)
+Start the node (prompts for API key)
 ```
 ./datagram.sh start
 ```